SeenivasanM22/top_indian_youtubers_2024/README.md

 We discovered that

-1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
+1. T-Series,SET India and Zee Music Company are the channnels with the most subscribers in the India
-2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
+2. APB NEWS,Aaj Tak and IndianTV are the channels with the most videos uploaded
-3. DanTDM, Dan RHodes and Mister Max are the channels with the most views
+3. T-Series,SET India and Sony SAB are the channels with the most views
 4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music